+Petitioners also ignore the fact that e-cigarette use by young people was a serious problem before closed system cartridge-based products came to dominate the youth market beginning in 2017; indeed, youth e-cigarette prevalence reached 16% in 2015.
 See FDA, Enforcement Priorities for Electronic Nicotine Delivery Systems (ENDS) and Other Deemed Products on the Market Without Premarket Authorization (Revised), at 11 (Apr.
-2020) ("2020 Guidance").
-11 More fundamentally, the salient point is not whether a particular kind or brand of flavored e-cigarette device or eliquid is popular among youth at a specific point in time-youth preference for particular types and brands of e-cigarettes is "likely fluid and affected by the marketplace, that is, the options, especially flavors, that are available for consumers to choose from."
-AvailVapor-FDA1-000066.
-Rather, the critical fact is that youth preference for flavors is not fluid.
-The "published literature" showing "the substantial appeal to youth of flavored ENDS...is robust and consistent" and this youth preference for flavored products "is consistently demonstrated across large, national surveys and longitudinal cohort studies."
-AvailVapor-FDA1-000065.
-It is undeniable that Petitioners' products have the central feature-flavors-that makes e-cigarettes attractive to youth.
+2020) ("2020 Guidance").11 More fundamentally, the salient point is not whether a particular kind or brand of flavored e-cigarette device or e-liquid is popular among youth at a specific point in timeyouth preference for particular types and brands of e-cigarettes is "likely fluid and affected by the marketplace, that is, the options, especially flavors, that are available for consumers to choose from."
+Charleston-FDA1-000127 CB-FDA1-000799; JSL-FDA1-000099; PJ-FDA1-000072.
+Most critically, youth preference for flavors is not fluid.
+The "published literature" showing "the substantial appeal to youth of flavored [e-cigarettes]...is robust and consistent" and this youth preference for flavored products "is consistently demonstrated across large, national surveys and longitudinal cohort studies."
+Charleston-FDA1-000127; CB-FDA1-000798; JSL-FDA1-000098; PJ-FDA1-000071.
+It is undeniable that Petitioners' products have the central feature that make e-cigarettes attractive to youth.